 - In the TV series of Train Man (2004), Yamada gets a makeover before going on a first date with Saori, as he's an Otaku but doesn't want her to know that he's one (Saori wasn't wearing her contact lenses when he defended her, so she didn't know what he looked like).
 Later on, it turns out that she's fine with his Otaku nature, and she has a good time in Akihabara when Yamada takes her there.

 - Victorious: In one episode, Cat meets a boy while she was wearing a blonde wig for a short film she was shooting.
 She lets him think she's a natural blonde as she worries that's the only reason he asked her out.
 However, eventually her wig is knocked off and the boy sees her actual hair.
-He admits he thinks she's beautiful, but doesn't like that she lied to him and breaks it off with her.
+He admits he thinks she's beautiful, but prefers to date blondes and breaks it off with her.

 - The Big Time Rush song "Any Kind Of Guy" is about the guys announcing their intent to become any kind of guy the girl might want: